-- All mineral resources listed above, with the exception of the Missouri, Sand King, Riverina, Waihi, Callion and Golden Eagle were prepared previously and first disclosed under the JORC Code 2004 (refer to ASX release "Prospectus", 30 April 2019).
-These mineral resources have not been updated in accordance with JORC Code 2012 on the basis that the information has not materially changed since it was last reported. - The Missouri, Sand King, Waihi, Golden Eagle and Riverina mineral resources have been updated in accordance with all relevant aspects of the JORC code 2012, and initially released to the market on 15 December 2016 (Missouri), 3 January 2017 (Sand King) and 2 December 2019 (Riverina), 4 February 2020 (Waihi), 8 April 2020 (Golden Eagle). - 3.
-The Waihi and Riverina Mineral Resource Estimates are reported within a A\$2,400/oz pit shell above 0.5g/t.
-The Underground component of these mineral resource estimates is reported above 2.0 g/t cut-off for classified material below the A\$2,400/oz pit shell, as initially released to the market on 4 February 2020 and 2 December 2019 respectively. - 4.
-The Golden Eagle mineral resource estimate is reported above 2.0 g/t cut-off for classified material. - 5.
+- 3. The Waihi, Riverina, Callion, Sand King and Missouri open pit Mineral Resource Estimates are reported within a A\$2,400/oz pit shell above 0.5g/t.
+The Underground component of these Mineral Resource estimates is reported above 2.0 g/t cut-off for classified material below the A\$2,400/oz pit shell. - 4.
+The Golden Eagle Mineral Resource Estimate is reported above 2.0 g/t cut-off for classified material. - 5.
 The values in the above table have been rounded.